 Don't leave the detergent cup open when you start a load.
 It comes with a little door for a reason.
 If the door is left open, the detergent washes into the bottom of the appliance and goes down the drain without even touching your dishes.
-Door won't close?
-You may be using too much detergent.
-Be sure to check the label for the proper amount.
+Then you end up with gunky spoons.

 Adding extra detergent to get dishes extra clean may seem tempting, but restrain yourself.
-That little extra won't make your dishes any cleaner and may leave a film on the dishes.
+That little extra won't make your dishes any cleaner and may leave a film on them.
 If your dishes aren't getting as clean as you like, it may be the placement of your dishes or the brand of detergent, not the amount.

 You may have seen that commercial where the lady puts a pan full of lasagna into a dishwasher and the pan comes out sparkling clean.
 In real life, everything in the dishwasher would be covered in little flecks of lasagna.
 Plus, the food trap would get clogged and the dishwasher would probably overflow.

 If you have hard water, your dishes are going to be spottier than a dalmatian.
 Don't just wipe away the problem after every load, fix the problem.
-Add a boosting agent or hard water spot remover.
-These products can be found on the same isle as dishwasher detergent.
+You don't need any more work after all that entertaining!
+Other than spot-free dishes, there's another reason to stop the problem.

 If you are putting more than one plate in each slot or stacking cups, then you're overcrowding your dishes.
 Not only will they not wash properly, but they also may clang together and chip or break.
 Always give your items enough room so they don't touch.